warewulf/warewulf/userdocs/contents/configuration.rst

         type: ethernet
         netmask: 255.255.255.0

-There should never be a need to change this file.
+There should never be a need to change this file: all site-local parameters should be specified using either nodes or profiles.

 Directories
 ===========

-The ``/etc/warewulf/ipxe/`` contains *text/templates* that are used by the Warewulf configuration process to configure the ``ipxe`` service.
+The ``/etc/warewulf/ipxe/`` directory contains *text/templates* that
+are used by the Warewulf configuration process to configure the ``ipxe`` service.